severalnines/ccbot/README.md

 - src/utils/cmonrpc.coffee

 Then add the following parameters in your Hubot startup script if necessary:
-- export HUBOT_CMONRPC_TOKENS=’TOKEN0,TOKEN1,TOKEN2,TOKEN3’
 - export HUBOT_CMONRPC_HOST=’your clustercontrol host’
 - export HUBOT_CMONRPC_PORT=9500
 - export HUBOT_CMONRPC_MSGROOM=’General’

 These variables will be picked up by the config.coffee file and used inside the cmonrpc calls.
-The HUBOT_CMONRPC_TOKENS variable should contain the RPC tokens set in /etc/cmon.cnf and /etc/cmon.d/cmon_[cluster].cnf configuration files.
-These tokens are used to secure the CMON RPC api and hence have to be filled in when used.

 For configuration of the HUBOT_CMONRPC_MSGROOM variable, see below in the standalone installation.
 Bind ClusterControl to external ip addres